-Configuring the Integration in Gmail
+Configuring the Integration

-Begin by logging into your Gmail account.
-Once you're on the Google API's console, click the Create Project link in the Dashboard screen.
-Complete the information on the following page, then press the Create button.
+Next, log into your Gmail account and then visit the Google Cloud Services API Console (opens in a new tab).
+Once you're on the Google APIs console, click the Create Project link in the Dashboard screen.

 When an SSO integration and a custom domain are set up at the same time, it is strongly suggested to configure the Custom Domain first.
 The endpoint URLs needed for the SSO integration are dependent on the URL of the platform.